-The Company assesses the recoverability of long-lived assets whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
+The Company assesses the recoverability of long-lived assets whenever events or changes in circumstances indicate that their carrying valuemay not be recoverable.
 Factors we consider important, which could trigger an impairment review, include the following: significant underperformance relative to expected historical or projected future operating results; significant changes in the manner of our use of the acquired assets or the strategy for our overall business; significant negative industry or economic trends; significant adverse changes in legal factors or in the business climate, including adverse regulatory actions or assessments; and significant decline in our stock price for a sustained period.
 In the event the sum of the expected undiscounted future cash flows resulting from the use of the asset is less than the carrying amount of the asset, an impairment loss equal to the excess of the asset's carrying value over its fair value is recorded.

+Other assets of a reporting unit that are held and usedmay be required to be tested for impairment when certain events trigger interim goodwill impairment tests.
+In such situations, other assets, or asset groups, are tested for impairment under their respective standards and the other assets' or asset groups' carrying amounts are adjusted for impairment before testing goodwill for impairment as described below.
 For the periods presented herein, management believes that there was no impairment of long-lived assets.
 There can be no assurance, however, that market conditions or demand for the Company's products or services will not change, which could result in long-lived asset impairment charges in the future.